yehia67/documentation/compass/0.1/how-to-guides/create-an-iota-network.md

 	Analyzing: target //docker:layers_calculator (8 packages loaded)
 	```

-3. Create a seed for Compass
+3. Create a seed for Compass.
+Compass will use this seed to derive public/private keys for signing bundles.

 	```bash
 	cat /dev/urandom |LC_ALL=C tr -dc 'A-Z9' | fold -w 81 | head -n 1